 Cycling on sidewalks

-We believe that cycling on sidewalks puts both pedestrians and cyclists at risk, and urge cyclists to avoid riding on sidewalks.
+We believe that cycling on sidewalks puts both people walking and biking at risk, and urge cyclists to avoid riding on sidewalks.

 In some situations, the road may be so unsafe that the cyclist's safest option is to ride on the sidewalk.
 In such a case, we recommend that cyclists: